FREQUENTLY ASKED QUESTIONS

 It varies.
 Our individuals participate in Special Olympics, the Houston Livestock and Rodeo, bowling, movies, indoor trampoline parks, local parks, shopping, neighborhood walks, gardening, music time and more!

 Describe ways in which your program involves the individual, guardian, and family into the development of the individual's services.

 Families may call, visit the home or even pick up their loved one for dinner, home visits and short term vacations.
-Our Case Manager also routinely communicates with individuals and their families.
+Our Care Coordinator also routinely communicates with individuals and their families.
 Individuals and their families or guardian are asked questions about care and services as well as constructive input that they believe will make them more successful in the program.
 With proactive steps, our team ensures that plans are established before concerns arise.
-We appreciate working with families who also follow the individual's service and behavior plans once they are developed.
+We appreciate the opportunity to collaborate with individuals and their families.

 Now that I know more about your program, how do I enroll or transfer my services?

 Wonderful!
 We will be happy to have you.
 If you are with another HCS provider and want to transfer your services, simply notify your Service Coordinator of your desire to transfer to CyAnn Center.
 If you are new to HCS all together, the process is similar.
 Just call your SC and let them know that you have located CyAnn Center as your provider of choice.
 In either case, the SC will work with you to set a date for the enrollment or transfer meeting.
 If you need help locating your SC, you may call our office at 281-824-4975 for assistance.

 © 2020 - 2023 CyAnn Center LLC All Rights Reserved